 - A Single Sheet Summary

-You can learn more about the from draft portions of my book The Virtue Wheel.
+You can learn more about the from draft portions of The Virtue Wheel book.
 For those interested in Geek Content, see Virtues by the numbers, or How I developed the initial list.

 My periodic blog entries are located under Running Thoughts.